Brian-boudrioux/workshop-js-fullstack-fileUpload/README.md

-# Workshop file upload : Express/React Multer
+# Workshop Express/React 2/3 : FileUpload Multer

 ### Install dependencies
 Install the dependencies project with the command: